OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 ```
 Available topology modes are:

 * `topology_mode='TopologySerial'`: Topology class that performs the split-multi-nodes procedure in a serial fashion on the host.
-One should prefer the much more efficient `topology_mode='TopologyParallel'` for production runs on GPU.
+Note: one should prefer the much more efficient `'TopologyParallel'` mode for production runs on GPU.
 Specific topology parameters:
     - `state["rann"]` (optional): annihilation/capture radius used to set the trial node splitting distance.
 Default: 2*`state["rtol"]`.
     - `state["split3node"]` (optional): flag to enable the splitting of 3-nodes (nodal cross-slip).
 Only operational for bcc crystals for now.
 Default: 1.
     - `splitMultiNodeAlpha` (optional): noise coefficient for the split-multi-nodes procedure.
 Default: 1e-3.